 Rings On/Off: Band on my pinky.

-Doctor appointments: I saw Dr. T's NP on Wednesday.
+I saw Dr. T's NP on Wednesday.
 Holy ball of chat.
 That woman did not hush the entire time she was in the room.
 I did the GBS test so I should get those results this week.
 She also did a cervical check and my cervix is closed and high so Levi's hanging tight for now.
 Originally, I was going to decline all cervical checks and I may still until closer to my due date, but I actually like knowing my progress.
 It doesn't really tell you anything - I could be closed and 0% effaced and go into labor the next day or I could walk around for weeks at 3-4cm.
 We'll see what I decide.

 Most memorable moment: Not really baby-related, but we took my parents out to eat for my mom's bday.
 It was nice to just spend some time with them without it being at a shower, which is the only time I've seen them lately.